petaverse-cloud/pv-docs-site/docs/petority/5_pets/1_view-pulse.md

 ---

 # How to View Your Pet's Pulse on WAGGURACY
-PHAST 1's pulse monitoring feature allows you to keep a close eye on your pet's pulse, providing valuable insights into their habit and well-being.
+PHAST 1's pulse tracking feature allows you to keep a close eye on your pet's pulse, providing valuable insights into their habit and well-being.

 Here's a brief guide on how to check your pet's pulse using WAGGURACY: